 Jobs

-This topic describes the lifecycle, best practices, and various states of jobs in the Optimizely Connect Platform (OCP).
+Learn about the lifecycle, best practices, and various states of jobs in Optimizely Connect Platform (OCP).

-A job is a unit of work that can be scheduled or manually triggered.
+A job is a unit of work that you can schedule or trigger manually.
 A common use for jobs is to handle historical and incremental imports.
-In the example below, we will walk through handling both in a single job.
+The example below walks through handling both in a single job.

 Paradigm